Mars Reconnaissance Orbiter: Discoveries

-Ice exposed in new craters
+Ice

 An article in the journal Science in September 2009, reported that some new craters on Mars have excavated relatively pure water ice.
 After being exposed, the ice gradually fades as it sublimates away.
-These new craters were found and dated by the CTX camera, and the identification of the ice was confirmed with the Compact Imaging Spectrometer (CRISM) on board the Mars Reconnaissance Orbiter.
-The ice was found in a total of five locations.
-Three of the locations are in the Cebrenia quadrangle.
+These new craters were found and dated by the CTX camera, and the identification of the ice was confirmed using CRISM.
+The ice was found in a five locations, three of which were in the Cebrenia quadrangle.
 These locations are 55.57°N 150.62°E; 43.28°N 176.9°E; and 45°N 164.5°E. Two others are in the Diacria quadrangle: 46.7°N 176.8°E and 46.33°N 176.9°E.

-Ice in lobate debris aprons

 Radar results from SHARAD suggested that features termed lobate debris aprons (LDAs) contain large amounts of water ice.
 Of interest from the days of the Viking Orbiters, these LDA are aprons of material surrounding cliffs.
 They have a convex topography and a gentle slope; this suggests flow away from the steep source cliff.
 In addition, lobate debris aprons can show surface lineations just as rock glaciers on the Earth.
 SHARAD has provided strong evidence that the LDAs in Hellas Planitia are glaciers that are covered with a thin layer of debris (i.e. rocks and dust); a strong reflection from the top and base of LDAs was observed, suggesting that pure water ice makes up the bulk of the formation (between the two reflections).
 Based on the experiments of the Phoenix lander and the studies of the Mars Odyssey from orbit, water ice is known to exist just under the surface of Mars in the far north and south (high latitudes).

-Chloride deposits
+Chloride deposits and aqueous minerals

-Using data from Mars Global Surveyor, Mars Odyssey, and the Mars Reconnaissance Orbiter, scientists have found widespread deposits of chloride minerals.
+Using data from Mars Global Surveyor, Mars Odyssey, and the MRO, scientists have found widespread deposits of chloride minerals.
 Evidence suggests that the deposits were formed from the evaporation of mineral enriched waters.
 The research suggests that lakes may have been scattered over large areas of the Martian surface.
-Usually chlorides are the last minerals to come out of solution.
+Usually, chlorides are the last minerals to come out of solution.
 Carbonates, sulfates, and silica should precipitate out ahead of them.
 Sulfates and silica have been found by the Mars rovers on the surface.
 Places with chloride minerals may have once held various life forms.
 Furthermore, such areas could preserve traces of ancient life.